-The project to repair and conserve the 203-year-old, Grade 1 listed, Union Chain Bridge which spans the River Tweed between England and Scotland commenced in 2019.
+The project to repair and conserve the 203-yearold, Grade 1 listed, Union Chain Bridge which spans the River Tweed between England and Scotland commenced in 2019.
 The project entailed the suspension bridge being painstakingly dismantled, with component parts being inspected for structural integrity so that sound elements were repaired and reused, and any unsound elements replaced, and the suspension bridge then being reconstructed.
-The Main Works Contractor, C. Spencer Limited (CSL) was appointed using an 'NEC 4 Target Price with Activity Schedule' form of contract.
-A number of difficulties were encountered in the delivery of the project, this included misalignment of the initial set of chains when reconstructing the bridge, along with several other Compensation Events (CEs) where the Project Manager has assessed the CE and determined a significantly different value to that being claimed by CSL.
+The Main Works Contractor was appointed using an 'NEC 4 Target Price with Activity Schedule' form of contract.
+A number of difficulties have been encountered in the delivery of the project which have necessitated compensation event notices being issued by the contractor.
+Whilst the reconstruction works are now complete and the bridge reopened to the public in April 2023, there are a number of compensation events where the contractor has disputed the valuation, and there are also several compensation events where the value of the works has not yet been agreed by the contractor, some of which have already progressed into formal dispute proceedings.
+One of the key issues in dispute relating to responsibility for misalignment of chains has been subject to an adjudication process which found in favour of the contractor, but still relies upon agreement being reached with the contractor over the valuation of the Compensation Event taking into account the adjudicators findings.
+Discussions are continuing with the Main Works Contractor in an attempt to agree the valuations of the remaining compensation events and to seek resolution to the matters in dispute.
+If agreement cannot be reached to settle the Final Account, then the final stage of the dispute resolution process is independent arbitration.